Legal source: Auction likely if Broncos put up for sale

 In the Broncos' case, the top bid would likely win -- again, so long as the other 31 NFL owners approve of the new buyers.

 The trust's beneficiaries are seven of Bowlen's children -- Amie Klemmer and Beth Wallace from his first marriage to Sally Parker, and Patrick, John, Brittany, Annabel and Christianna from his second marriage to Annabel -- and his brother John.
-The seven children combine for 78 percent of the team's worth -- or 11.14 percent each -- while brother John Bowlen has 22 percent.
+The seven children combine for 78% of the team's worth -- or 11.14% each -- while brother John Bowlen has 22%.

 RELATED: Klis' Mike Drop podcast: Recapping the Broncos season, Fangio fired, ownership and coaching changes coming